solid/authorization-panel/proposals/acp/use-cases.md

 _Alice trusts Bob with the contents of the project1 collection, since it’s the output of their shared work.
 She gives him [control access](https://solid.github.io/authorization-panel/wac-ucr/#control-access) to project1 so that he can help her invite other colleagues from the past to add [resources](https://solid.github.io/authorization-panel/wac-ucr/#resource) to it._

-Using ACP we simply need to give Bob read and write access to the [Access Control Resource](definitions.md#access-control-resource) for the project1 container.
+Using ACP, we simply need to give Bob read and write access to the [Access Control Resource](definitions.md#access-control-resource) for the project1 container.

 ```HTTP
 PATCH /portfolio/project1/?ext=acp HTTP/1.1